 If you want to read more about this and how Service Design must shift from abstraction (blueprints, journeys etc) then read this paper on Service Operations.
 If you want to get involved in this discussion and future evolution of service design try this #RealWorldServiceDesign

 Smart machines start to replace humans requiring a back to basics HCI approach

 Expect more and deeper disruption in traditionally non-digital industries (e.g. law, accounting, health etc.) as digital transformation, automation and robotics change work and the workplace; replacing human workers with machines.
-This will shift focus in UX from consumers to co-creators and human activity/practice will become the domain with most potential and interest for UX as a discipline.
+This will shift focus in UX from consumers to co-creators and human activity/practice will become the domain with most potential and interest for SD as a discipline.

 Tiny moments of value rather than big wow delight as UX tackles profit and value